Maliyadeva College

 Maliyadeva College (මලියදේව විද්යාලය) is a national school controlled by the Sri Lankan central government.
 It is located in Kurunegala, Sri Lanka, and was established in 1888 by the Buddhist Theosophical Society, led by Colonel Henry Steel Olcott.
 It is one of Sri Lanka's oldest schools.
 Today, the school accommodates 4,000 students.
-The term "Devans" is used to refer to the former and present pupils of Maliyadeva College.
+The current and former students of Maliyadeva College are known as "Devans".

 College name

 The school is referred to as Maliyadeva College or simply as Maliyadeva.
 Local newspapers also refer to it as the Maliyadeva Boys' College.
 The school was named Maliyadeva College after Arhat Maliyadeva, the last Maha Arhat thero in Buddhist history who had great psychic powers (Abhijnanalabhi: in Sinhala: අභිඥ්ඥාලාභී).
 Although there are several schools, especially in this part of the island, that have adopted the name Maliyadeva, none have links to Maliyadeva College other than the Maliyadeva Balika Vidyalaya, which was separated in 1946 from the previously mixed Maliyadeva College as an institution for girls.